fksato/MNIST_number_sequence/README.md

 ```python
 MNIST_dataset.get_image_at(idx=532)
 ```
-The return type of these functions are an uint8 numpy ndarray of size [28, 28]
+The return type of these functions are a uint8 numpy ndarray of size [28, 28]

 ## Generating a sequence of numbers
 Users can generate an image of a sequence of digit images from MNIST dataset by either